- Start weekly project meetings

 Target user:

-• target user specified and appropriate: The target user is clearly specified, prefers typing over other modes of input, and not too general (should be narrowed to a specific user group with certain characteristics).
+: The target user is clearly specified, prefers typing over other modes of input, and not too general (should be narrowed to a specific user group with certain characteristics).value specified and matching

 In addition, feature flaws reported in the PE will be considered when grading this aspect.